BvOosterhout/Liman/README.md

 ```

 ## Lifetime management
 Liman will automatically clean up your disposables when they are no longer used, or at least when your application is finished.
-Even if the service that uses it is not disposable.
+Even if the service that uses it, is not disposable.

+MyDisposableService.cs
 ```csharp
 [LimanService]
 public class MyDisposableService : IMyService, IDisposable